GibbsCAM Helps Wilson Tool Grow and Automate CNC Programming

 Wilson Tool is the world’s largest supplier of standard and custom tooling and accessories to the punching, bending, and stamping industries with manufacturing facilities in the US, UK, and Canada, and distribution and support facilities worldwide.
 At its headquarters campus in White Bear Lake, MN, Wilson runs its business with SAP enterprise management software.
-It operates hundreds of machine tools supported by 10 networked seats of GibbsCAM CNC programming software (Moorpark, CA).
+It operates hundreds of machine tools supported by 10 networked seats of GibbsCAM CNC programming software from GibbsCAM, formerly Gibbs and Associates (Moorpark, CA).
 GibbsCAM is frequently used by machinists on the shop floor as well as by seven full-time programmers at Wilson’s three divisions.

 The autonomy that Wilson management provides its employees has led to initiatives that have been accepted and adopted, including those that began within the CNC programming group in the press-brake (bending) division.
 Kevin Hjelmgren had been at Wilson for two years when he transferred into CNC programming seven years ago.

 He began using GibbsCAM the way other programmers showed him.
 “We would model the cutting tool, get our tool position from the software, then do manual G-code programming.
 We were doing very simple things with the software, using it only as support, but I had been trained and knew its capabilities,” Hjelmgren said.